-Think about what can go wrong when reviewing assessment results with participants, such as challenges, unexpected results, etc. Write a few of those key words, big enough for others to see, on your pink or red sheet of paper.
+$\checkmark$ First, think about what can go wrong when reviewing assessment results with participants, such as challenges, unexpected results, etc. Write a few of those key words by the octagon in your Participant Guide.

-Next, think about caution areas when reviewing assessment results with participants, such as areas where you need to tread lightly, spots where you may need to shift the focus, etc. Write a few of those key words, big enough for others to see, on your yellow sheet of paper.
+$\checkmark$ Next, think about caution areas when reviewing assessment results with participants, such as areas where you need to tread lightly, spots where you may need to shift the focus, etc. Write a few of those key words by the triangle in your Participant Guide.

-Finally, think about what can go well when reviewing assessment results with participants, such as the benefits, advantages, etc. Write a few of those key words, big enough for others to see, on your green sheet of paper.
+$\checkmark$ Finally, think about what can go well when reviewing assessment results with participants, such as the benefits, advantages, etc. Write a few of those key words by the circle in your Participant Guide.